- Review: Rich Uncles

 - Monthly dividends — Like a dividend-paying stock, Rich Uncles REIT provides steady monthly dividend income (under normal circumstances).
 You can choose to receive your dividends in cash or reinvest them.

-- Longer-term investment — While some investors have turned to non-traded REITs to sidestep stock market risk, it’s important to understand you give up some liquidity at the same time.
+- Long-Term investment — While some investors have turned to non-traded REITs to sidestep stock market risk, it’s important to understand you give up some liquidity at the same time.
 Real estate is longer-term investment.
 You don’t really know what your shares are worth until the very end when the property sells, or Rich Uncles conducts its annual asset appraisal and adjusts share value accordingly.

 - Monthly dividends are not guaranteed — This can be said of any dividend, really.
 There are no guarantees when it comes to investing, and that includes the monthly payouts from Rich Uncles.
 Rich Uncles’ 50% equity model greatly diminishes the chance of foreclosure on any of their holdings, and their tenant screening process ensures credit worthiness, but there is still a chance tenants will fail to pay their rent, which would mean there is no rental income to distribute.